Scoring Your Credit

 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process starts with your finances.
-Putting back your money for a down payment is great, but if you don't have a strong credit score to back it up, you could end up renting for another couple of years in Cleveland until you improve your score.
+Putting back your money for a down payment is a good idea, but if you don't have a strong credit score to reinforce it, you could end up renting for another couple of years in Cleveland until your score improves.

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 In reviewing your credit history, you'll find that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
 You have a credit score with each of the bureaus.

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
 Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
 If your score is lower, you can still qualify for a loan, but the interest accumulated in the long run could be more than double that of someone with a superior credit score.